 CRM-led marketing: HubSpot

 HubSpot is the alternative when email must connect tightly to CRM, lead stages, sales follow-up, and reporting.
-It is a bigger platform decision than simply replacing MailerLite.
+It is a bigger platform decision than replacing MailerLite.

 Implementation notes